adilbaig/Tiny-Redis/README.md

 ## Dependencies
 This library does not have any dependencies.
 Tested with dmd 2.059 on Linux, and dmd-trunk (2.06ish) on Linux 64bit.

+## Feedback
+If you're using this library please provide some feedback so i can improve it.
+And thanks!

 ## Contributions
-Please download and play with this project.
 Open tickets for bugs.
-Patches, feature requests, suggestiongs to improve the code, documentation, performance and anything else are very welcome.
+Request a pull for patches/improvements.
+Feel free to suggest code improvements, new features and anything else.

 Adil Baig
 <br />Blog : [adilbaig.posterous.com](http://adilbaig.posterous.com)